GustafEnebog/CODE-project-1/README.md

 Glöm inte atts kapa hyperlänkar som Bonsai
-Saved jpg with progressive check box checked so that a lower grade resolution image load first before the higher res… Add screenshots to readme
+Saved jpg with progressive check box checked so that a lower grade resolution image load first before the higher res… Add screenshots to readme should I wrap long paragraphs!? write that the jpg images are saved as progressive color on cover text  rgba(185, 187, 182, 0.7);

 ![Image of site on different sized devices.](assets/images/enebogart-logo.png)